-Since 2006, our Company has utilized a long-term equity-based incentive program as an important means to align the interests of our executives and our stockholders, to encourage our executives to adopt a longer-term perspective and to reward them for creating stockholder value in a pay-for-performance structure.
+Our long-term equity-based incentive program is an important means to align the interests of our executives and our stockholders, to encourage our executives to adopt a longer-term perspective and to reward them for creating stockholder value in a pay-for-performance structure.

-For 2018, the Committee approved for each named executive officer, other than Mr. Healey, an aggregate grant date fair value for these awards, to be granted in the form of LTIP Units.
+For 2019, the Committee approved for each named executive officer an aggregate grant date fair value for these awards, to be granted in the form of LTIP Units.
 That amount was divided between two types of LTIP Units as follows:

 Performance-Based LTIP Units.
-May be earned from 0% to 150% of the target number of units awarded based on our TSR performance relative to the Equity Peer REITs for the three-year performance period from January 1, 2018 through December 31, 2020.
+May be earned from 0% to 150% of the target number of units awarded based on our TSR performance relative to the Equity Peer REITs for the three-year performance period from January 1, 2019 through December 31, 2021.
 Payouts, as a percentage of target units, for the performance-based LTIP Units for various levels of relative TSR performance are outlined in the following table, with linear interpolation for performance between performance levels.

-MAC's Relative TSR Percentile Ranking Payout (% of Target LTIP Units)
+Company Percentile Ranking Relative to the Equity Peer REITs Percentage of Target LTIP Units That Vest

-<25 th Percentile 0%
+Below the 25 th 0%

-25 th Percentile 50%
+At the 25 th 50%

-50 th Percentile 100%
+At the 50 th 100%

-3 75 th Percentile 150%
+At or above the 75 th 150%

-Seventy-five percent (75%) of the target annual LTIP grant value for the named executive officers other than Mr. Healey was granted in the form of performance-based LTIP Units.
+Seventy-five percent (75%) of the target annual LTIP grant value for our CEO and President and fifty percent (50%) for the other named executive officers was granted in the form of performance-based LTIP Units.
 Prior to 2016, our performance-based LTIP Units included an absolute TSR hurdle; which was removed starting with our 2016 performance-based LTIP Unit grants based on stockholder feedback in 2015.

 Service-Based LTIP Units.
 Vest in equal annual installments over a three-year period to promote retention and further alignment of our executives' interests with those of our stockholders.
-Twenty-five percent (25%) of the target LTIP grant value for the named executive officers other than Mr. Healey was granted in the form of service-based LTIP Units.
+Twenty-five percent (25%) of the target LTIP grant value for our CEO and President and fifty percent (50%) for the other named executive officers was granted in the form of service-based LTIP Units.

-The Committee reviewed peer group data relating to the allocation of long-term incentive equity awards between performance-based and service-based awards and determined that 75% performance-based was a higher percentage than the median mix between performance-based and service-based equity among the peer group, and therefore consistent with our emphasis on "at risk" compensation.
+The Committee reviewed peer group data relating to the allocation of long-term incentive equity awards between performance-based and service-based awards and determined that 75% performance-based was a higher percentage than the median mix between performance-based and service-based equity among the peer group for the CEO and President position, and therefore consistent with our emphasis on "at risk" compensation.
+For other named executive officers, the Committee determined that 50% performance-based was the appropriate percentage for 2019, considering this was the first year these executives participated in the executive LTIP program.
+In prior years, these executives participated in a different long-term incentive program (our Restricted Stock/Stock Unit/LTIP Unit Bonus Program), pursuant to which they could elect in advance to convert 50% of what would otherwise have been a cash bonus into restricted stock units, with a value equal to 1.5x the cash converted.
 For the performance-based component, the Committee considered the range of potential realizable values that our executives could earn to ensure that the awards would be both reasonably competitive and appropriate to motivate our leadership team.